Col. Graff: You'll be the finest commander that we've ever trained. Ender: So I'm not the first. Mazer Rackham: No. But you will be the last.

 No Hugging, No Kissing: There isn't a barest hint of romance between Ender and Petra, despite the trailers seeming to hint at it.
 There are enough scenes featuring the two by themselves for there to be some Ship Tease, though.

-Non-Specifically Foreign: Ender's father is established as an immigrant, and speaks with an indecipherable accent, but his origin is left unexplained in the film.
+Non-Specifically Foreign: Ender's father is established as an immigrant, and speaks with an nonspecific accent, but his origin is left unexplained in the film.
 The book explains that he's Polish.

 Not So Different: Obvious parallels are drawn between Formics' swarms controlled by Queens and human remote-controlled space drones.
 Also, Graff says that both human and Formic populations have become unsustainable, and it is heavily implied that Formics are driven by the same concern for the survival of their species as humans are.